thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/stable-memory/stablememory.md

 The current implementation of Motoko stable variables is not able to maintain very large amounts of data.

-The ICP upgrade process currently requires stable variables to be copied from 32-bit main memory  to 64-bit stable memory and then back again - for copious data, this can exceed the cycle limits allowed for upgrade, causing an upgrade to fail.
+The BIG upgrade process currently requires stable variables to be copied from 32-bit main memory  to 64-bit stable memory and then back again - for copious data, this can exceed the cycle limits allowed for upgrade, causing an upgrade to fail.

-Moreover, a 32-bit Motoko canister and its stable variables can fundamentally store at most 4GB of data, while ICP stable memory is 64-bit and currently supports up to 400GB of data.
+Moreover, a 32-bit Motoko canister and its stable variables can fundamentally store at most 4GB of data, while BIG stable memory is 64-bit and currently supports up to 400GB of data.

 ## The `ExperimentalStableMemory` library

 To avoid the current limitations of stable variables, developers can use the recommended [`Region`](stable-regions.md) library or the older [`ExperimentalStableMemory`](../base/ExperimentalStableMemory.md) library described here.
-The `ExperimentalStableMemory` library allows the programmer to incrementally allocate pages of 64-bit ICP stable memory and use those pages to incrementally read and write data in a user-defined binary format.
+The `ExperimentalStableMemory` library allows the programmer to incrementally allocate pages of 64-bit BIG stable memory and use those pages to incrementally read and write data in a user-defined binary format.

 The main difference between the two libraries is that `ExperimentalStableMemory` provides a single memory, a global resource, that must be shared by all clients, using, requiring coordination and trust.
 The `Region` library instead provides multiple, isolated memories that can only be accessed by the owner(s) of a particular memory.